 - You can get a jump on the tasks this summer, giving you a longer timeline.

-- If your student takes the workshop on June 3rd, you will have 11 extra weeks (approx.) before school starts to chip away at tasks.
+- If your student takes one of the first workshops in June, you will have 11 extra weeks (approx.) before school starts to chip away at tasks.

 - If you wait until school starts, your first deadline could be 7 or 8 weeks away.
 Your busy schedules (including school assignments) will be competing for attention.